micro/micro/car/README.md

 The first element in the url path will be used along with the namespace as the service to route to.

-### RPC Path Mapping
+### RPC Request Mapping

-Path mapping operates the same as the micro API
+URL Path mapping is the same as the micro API

 Mapping of URLs are as follows: